The Best Alexa Uses & Alexa Skills Right Now

 How?
 “Alexa, buy more [insert item you want to reorder] on Amazon”

-Set-up (less than 30 seconds): Open your Alexa app and tap the hamburger (three horizontal lines) icon on the upper left > Settings > Alexa Account > Voice Purchasing and toggle Purchase by Voice on.
+Set-up (less than 30 seconds): Open your Alexa app and tap More on the bottom navigation bar > Settings > Account Settings > Voice Purchasing and toggle Voice Purchasing on.
 You’ll also need to have an Amazon Prime membership to be able to take advantage of this feature.
 See How To Buy Stuff with Alexa and Why You Should Try It for more detail.

-Pro Tip #2: Say “Alexa, where’s my stuff” to track your recent Amazon orders.
+Pro Tip #3: Say “Alexa, where’s my stuff?” to track your recent Amazon orders.

-Pro Tip #3: If you have an Echo Show (Echo with a screen), Alexa works great for non-reorders too because she will show your purchase options on the screen so you can flip through them.
+Pro Tip #4: If you have an Alexa Echo Show (Echo with a screen), Alexa works great for non-reorders too because she will show your purchase options on the screen so you can flip through them.
 Give it a try!

 Why?
-It’s easy, you can set multiple alarms (if you’re like me and want one alarm 15 minutes before you need to get up and another to tell you that 15 minutes is up) and the alarm wake-up sound is nice too.
+It’s super easy to set an Alexa alarm, you can set multiple alarms (if you’re like me and want one alarm 15 minutes before you need to get up and another to tell you that 15 minutes is up) and the alarm wake-up sound is nice too.
+An Alexa alarm is one of the best Alexa sleep tricks!

 How?
 “Alexa, set alarm for 7am tomorrow” and “Alexa, stop” when the alarm goes off

-Pro Tip #1: You can also set recurring alarms, for every weekday, for example, by saying “Alexa, set 7am alarm for every weekday.”
-Or you can open the Alexa app, tap the hamburger icon in the upper left corner > Reminders & Alarms where you can add (or delete) an alarm or adjust the repeat settings there.
+Pro Tip #1: You can also set recurring Alexa alarms, for every weekday, for example, by saying “Alexa, set 7am alarm for every weekday.”
+Or you can open the Alexa app, tap More on the bottom navigation bar > Reminders & Alarms where you can add (or delete) an alarm or adjust the repeat settings there.

 Why?
 Whether it’s sports, markets, celebrity gossip or political news, we all need our daily news fix (or maybe a few of them).
-Alexa makes it easy to get news updates just by asking.
-Flash briefings are 2 – 3 minute compact news updates which are great when you want something fast.
+Alexa makes it easy to get quick flash briefing news updates just by asking (you can even add news to your morning Alexa routine!).
+Alexa flash briefings are 2 – 3 minute compact news updates which are great when you want something fast — and they’re available from almost every news outlet you can think of.

 How?
-“Alexa, play the Fresh Air podcast” or “Alexa, play ESPN radio” or “Alexa, play my flash briefing” and “Alexa, stop” when you want to turn it off
+“Alexa, play my flash briefing” and “Alexa, stop” when you want to turn it off.

 Set-up (super easy, especially if you have a news source in mind already): Customize your Alexa flash briefing so it provides an update from the news sources you actually want to hear from.
-Open your Alexa app, tap the hamburger icon in the upper left corner > Settings > Flash Briefing (under the Alexa preferences section) > Add Content.
+Open your Alexa app, tap More on the bottom navigation bar > Settings > Flash Briefing (under the Alexa preferences section) > Add Content.
 Once you find the flash briefing of your choice, tap on it and then tap Enable To Use.
 You can add as many flash briefings as you’d like!

-Pro Tip #1: Unfortunately, asking Alexa to to speed up a podcast or news update (I usually listen to my podcasts at 1.25x or 1.5x speed from my phone) doesn’t work.
+Pro Tip #3: Unfortunately, asking Alexa to to speed up a flash briefing or podcast (I usually listen to my podcasts at 1.25x or 1.5x speed from my phone) doesn’t work.
 If you want to play podcasts over your Echo at a faster speed, you can play the podcast through your phone on your favorite podcast app using your Echo as a bluetooth speaker.

 9. Ambient sounds

 Why?
 Because they can help you relax — whether you’re taking a break from a busy day or trying to fall asleep at night.
-Ambient sound skills are 6 out of the 10 most rated Alexa skills (and that’s out of 70,000+ total skills).
+A number of ambient sound skills rank in the top 10 most rated Alexa skills.
 If you want to buy an ambient sound machine, it’s going to cost you about $20 or more.
 Alexa gives you a large selection of ambient sounds — from rain to a babbling brook to simple white noise — for free.

 How?
 “Alexa, play Thunderstorm sounds” or “Alexa, play rain sounds”